Skip to table of contents

 The complete policy is found in the Faculty Handbook.
 (Appendix C)

-This policy applies to all University of Oklahoma Health Sciences Center students/accepted applicants admitted to designated degree programs that include or may include a clinical experience at a health care facility that requires drug screening as a condition of its affiliation with the University.
+This policy applies to all University of Oklahoma Health Sciences accepted applicants admitted/students to designated degree programs that include or may include a clinical experience at a health care facility that requires drug screening as a condition of its affiliation with the University.
 Students should check with their college and/or degree program for specific requirements.
 For purposes of this policy, the term "Clinical Experience" includes clinical and observational rotations, and any other clinical-based experiential learning.
-See the OUHSC Drug Screening Policy for details.
+See the Drug Screening Policy for details.

-Inquiries regarding non-discrimination policies may be directed to: Bobby J. Mason, University Equal Opportunity Officer and Title IX Coordinator, 405-325-3546, ieo@ou.edu, or visit http://www.ou.edu/eoo.html.
+Inquiries regarding non-discrimination policies may be directed to: Marci Gracey, Interim Institutional Equal Officer & Title IX Coordinator, 405-325-3546, mgracey@ou.edu, or visit Institutional Equity Office.

 The complete policy and procedure for handling scholarly misconduct is located in the Faculty Handbook.
-(Section 3.25)
+(Appendix P)

 Firearms and munitions of all types, as well as other weapons as identified in 21 O.S. §1277, are prohibited on all property owned, leased, or occupied by the Board of Regents at all times except as specifically authorized.